aditya-munjale/YouTube/youtube/README.md

   - To solve it created proxy server
   - Now we need to run node server.js also in another terminal --> to run this

+ - Task 9: [Build well organized search] when i go to search & i type same keyword again then it should not make same API call again

+   - if i store search result in array.
+TC:O(n)
+   - if i store search result in object.
+TC: O(1)

+   - Problem is that when i search something then it makes API call but, also when i  backspace or remove from last still it is making API calls